averbraeck/gscg-design/doc/0-se-process/se-process.md

 10. **Documentation and Delivery**

     - [ ] Description: Final packaging of code, manuals, test evidence
-    - [ ] Deliverables: User manual, API reference, release package, web site
+    - [ ] Deliverables: User manual, API reference, release package
+    - [ ] Deliverables: new or adapted website for the project

 ## Relation between above Steps and SE Standards